slavaim/MacOSX-IOKit-Hooker/README.md

 For particular details look at HookExample function that initiates hooking for IOUserClient derived objects.

 Below is a brief description for IOUserClient hook and DldIOKitHookEngine.
-DldIOKitHookEngine is a class that registeres and applies hooks by traversing the IOService plane.
+DldIOKitHookEngine is a class that registers and applies hooks by traversing the IOService plane.
 You can extend this example by adding dynamic hooking for newly created objects, see MacOSX-Kernel-Filter for details.

 The hooking is performed by
 ```